garagehive/garagehive.github.io/docs/garagehive-vhc-reminder-date.md

 #   Vehicle Inspection Estimates (VIE) Reminder Dates

-You have the option to defer any advisory work reported that has not been authorised by the customer within the vehicle inspection estimate.
+You have the option to defer any advisory work reported that has not been authorised by the customer within the Vehicle Inspection Estimate.
 You can provide your customer with a follow-up call for the recommended work.

-Once the date has been set within the vehicle inspection estimate, it will appear in the tiles on the home screen 2 weeks prior to the agreed date (this period can be specified by you and does not have to be 2 weeks).
+Once the date has been set within the Vehicle Inspection Estimate, it will appear in the tiles on the home screen 2 weeks prior to the agreed date (this period can be specified by you and does not have to be 2 weeks).

 ![](media/garagehive-vie-reminders1.png)